-I love using date paste to sweeten my healthy sweet treats!
+Since the only natural sugars come from milk and fruit, I love using date paste to sweeten my healthy sweet treats.
 It’s so simple to make, basically dates and water, and it keeps for a long time in the fridge.
 Plus it gives the perfect texture to these peanut butter banana cookies!

 I make it every few weeks, and store it in a glass jar.
 You can even freeze it if you wanted.

 When I am not using date paste, my second go to is maple syrup.
 While it is not a natural sugar, it’s glycemic index isn’t as high as other added sugars and I love the flavor.

 How do you make healthy peanut butter banana oatmeal cookies?